osquery/osquery/docs/wiki/development/osquery-sdk.md

 An example is included in the `osquery/examples/extension_group_example`.

 Please note that when using bundling the source directory of each extension is added to the include folder list; developers should always use uniquely named include files.
+Additionally if you are using RapidJSON documents in your extension, you should instead leverage the osquery `json.h` header to avoid linking issues from how we have configured RapidJSON `#define`s.

 ## Thrift API